deonvz/barcodereader/README.md

 # barcodereader
-Use Python to read a BarCode from an picture/image file.
+Use Python to read or scan an BarCode that is found on an a picture or image.